Tutorials

 JavaScript ES6 Variables

-Variables are the basic building blocks of any JavaScript program.
-Variables are how you store values for later use in your program.
+Variables are the fundamental units of JavaScript programming, letting you store values to use throughout your code.

 Declaring a Variable

-You must declare a variable before you can use it.
+You need to declare a variable before using it.

 More on Identifiers